I can’t believe I did it.

 - Blue Icebreaker 200 long-sleeved top: In the chilly mornings and evenings, I wore this long-sleeved top to keep me warm.

-If I could change anything about this, I would have actually bought another Icebreaker 150 t-shirt with me.
+If I could change anything about this, I would have brought another Icebreaker 150 t-shirt with me.
 I got so sick of wearing the same two t-shirts every day that a third option would have been greatly appreciated.
-The 150 shirts weighs just 106 grams, so wouldn’t add too much extra weight to my backpack.
+The 150 shirt weighs just 106 grams, so wouldn’t add too much extra weight to my backpack.

 Clothing: Leggings and Shorts

 I had much the same mentality here as I did with my tops.
 I wanted to take as few options as possible, but enough to cover me for every eventuality and weather condition.